ataul-ui/analysis-for-smart-warehouse/README.md

 Use this video as reference, don't create a production repo, use cronjob for github actions and manually upload the data/model to a folder (or azure blob storage): https://www.youtube.com/watch?v=jVag3kUhUXQ&ab_channel=1littlecoder

+Don't use dvc for this project, but reference in the blog that you used dvc in the alzhiemer's project.

 # ML-for-IoT-final

 This is the first repository in the "Building a Smart Factory" series.